Botanical Explorer Expedition: Western China

 A Word From A Fellow Enthusiast

-I joined Whistling Arrow's first Rhododendron Explorer trek in 2015 and found it be be extremely well organised and managed.
+I joined Whistling Arrow's first Botanical Explorer trek in 2015 and found it be be extremely well organised and managed.
 We discovered very remote parts not explored since the great plant explorers were in this area in the late 1800's and early 1900's.

 The pristine plants were just fantastic!
 Whistling Arrow prepared an exceptionally well laid plan for this adventure with everything you could think of - good tents, good food, good people and good times.